Is weed legal in Alaska?

 Under Measure 2, adults 21 and older are able to purchase and consume cannabis from state-licensed retailers and establishments with a valid onsite consumption endorsement.
-They are able to purchase up to one ounce (1 oz.), or 28.35 grams, of usable cannabis or 7 grams of cannabis concentrate, or total cannabis less than 5.6 grams of THC.
-Adults looking to consume cannabis onsite are limited to purchase one (1) gram, or 0.035 ounce, or less per transaction.
+They are able to purchase up to 1 ounce of marijuana, or 28.35 grams, or 7 grams of cannabis concentrate, or total cannabis less than 5.6 grams, or 0.2 ounces, of THC.
+Adults looking to consume cannabis onsite are limited to purchasing no more than 1 gram with a limit of 10 milligrams of THC per transaction.

 There are currently no dispensaries offering specifically medical cannabis for purchase.
 Therefore, patients and caregivers must purchase marijuana at licensed recreational retailers.
 Patients younger than 21 must have a caregiver purchase cannabis products on their behalf.

 Where is it safe to consume cannabis?

-Legal consumers may possess one ounce (1 oz.), or 28.35 grams, of any form of marijuana.
-They may also give, but not sell, up to one ounce, (1 oz.), or 28.35 grams, of marijuana and six (6) immature plants to a person who is 21 or older.
+Legal consumers may possess 1 ounce, or 28.35 grams, of any form of marijuana.
+They may also give, but not sell, up to 1 ounce, or 28.35 grams, of marijuana and six immature plants to a person who is 21 or older.

 Consumers may carry cannabis in their vehicles while within, but it must be in a sealed container or in the trunk.
 Measure 2 does not prevent landlords from prohibiting or regulating the use of cannabis on their property, whether for medical or recreational use.